Perverting the Course of Justice

 For this offence to be committed you also don’t need to have been successful in your attempt to interfere with justice being served.
 If it can be proven beyond reasonable doubt that you intended to pervert the course of justice, then you will be found guilty of this offence.

 An experienced criminal lawyer will help you decide the best course of action based on the defences available to you.
+Defences include:

-Another defence is that at the time of the act or omission, there was no police investigation underway and judicial proceedings were not imminent, or you were unaware that a police investigation was underway and judicial proceedings were imminent.
+• At the time of the act or omission, there was no police investigation underway and judicial proceedings were not imminent, or you were unaware that a police investigation was underway and judicial proceedings were imminent.

 Pleading Guilty